 *Instead of low-fat milk, you could use some of the potato cooking water, salt-reduced chicken or beef stock, buttermilk, low-fat plain yogurt or reduced-fat ricotta cheese.

 When buying bacon, buy a low-fat version.
 Some manufacturers make 97% fat-free bacon, which reduces the fat content of the bacon by about 4.5g per 100g compared with short cut bacon.

+This recipe is ofcourse super simple to prepare and make, the topping just turns the mash from your boring everyday mash, which is great, to something a little different.
+I added mushrooms, tumeris and paprika to the topping and the flavour was lovely.
 I put the mixture on top of the mash for my husband and I and on the side for my 4yo daugter and it was great!! - 18 Jun 2010